IsabelleFrederico/RoboticsCodingChallenge/README.md

 The curvature estimation and area computation rely on simplified approximations suitable for recorded robot trajectories.

-These approximations allow efficient computation while still producing realistic results.
+These approximations provide efficient computation while still producing realistic results for the given path data.
 ---